karthikeyan-ng/learn-and-apply-apache-kafka/README.md

 kafka-console-producer.bat --broker-list localhost:9092 --topic test-topic --property "key.separator=-" --property "parse.key=true"
 ```

+**TIP**
+- Here the parameter `--property "key.separator=-"` is to identify the message key character.
+In this case it's `-` (Hyphen).
+- Here the parameter `--property "parse.key=true"` is to parse the key and send it to the corresponding partition.

 ## How to instantiate a Console Consumer?

 ### Without Key